-A silent stroke is deadlier than the regular one.
+A silent stroke is deadlier than the standard type.

-The fact that it’s not easy to detect the symptoms of a silent stroke makes it deadlier to apprehend.
-You can counter or diagnose it with radiographic imaging, like, an MRI.
+The difficulty involved in determining the symptoms of a silent stroke often makes it a deadlier type.
+However, you can counter or diagnose this difficulty with radiographic imaging methods like an MRI.

-There are subtle signs that you can look for, but to the untrained eye, in most cases, it is mistaken for signs of aging:
+There are subtle signs that you can look for (and it's important to not mistake these for standard signs of aging):

 - Problems balancing